ryansheehy0/Cheat_Sheets/javascript_under_the_hood.md

-import {regularExport} from "./javascriptFile" import {obj: {key1, key2}} from "./anotherJSFile" // dereferencing an object inside an export import "jsFile" // This will just run the jsFile.
+import {regularExport} from "./javascriptFile" import {obj: {key1, key2}} from "./anotherJSFile" // dereferencing an object inside an export import "jsFile" // This will just run the jsFile. import defaultExport as anotherDefaultName, {regularExport as anotherName} from "./javascriptFile" // Importing as a different name

 // In separate files
 export default function defaultThing(){console.log("default export")}